-The Trust may incur certain extraordinary, non-recurring expenses that are not Sponsor-paid Expenses, including, but not limited to, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Sponsor (or any other service provider) on behalf of the Trust to protect the Trust or the interests of Shareholders (including in connection with any Incidental Rights and any IR Virtual Currency), any indemnification of the Custodian or other agents, service providers or counterparties of the Trust, the fees and expenses related to the listing, quotation or trading of the Shares on any secondary market (including legal, marketing and audit fees and expenses) to the extent exceeding \$600,000 in any given fiscal year and extraordinary legal fees and expenses, including any legal fees and expenses incurred in connection with litigation, regulatory enforcement or investigation matters (collectively "Additional Trust Expenses").
-In such circumstances, the Sponsor or its delegate (i) will instruct the Custodian to withdraw from the Bitcoin account Bitcoins, Incidental Rights and/or IR Virtual Currency in such quantity as may be necessary to permit payment of such Additional Trust Expenses and (ii) may either (x) cause the Trust (or its delegate) to convert such Bitcoins, Incidental Rights and/or IR Virtual Currency into U.S. dollars or other fiat currencies at the Actual Exchange Rate or (y) cause the Trust (or its delegate) to deliver such Bitcoins, Incidental Rights and/or IR Virtual Currency in kind in satisfaction of such Additional Trust Expenses.
+The Trust may incur certain extraordinary, non-recurring expenses that are not Sponsor-paid Expenses, including, but not limited to, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Sponsor (or any other service provider) on behalf of the Trust to protect the Trust or the interests of shareholders (including in connection with any Incidental Rights and any IR Virtual Currency), any indemnification of the security vendors or other agents, service providers or counterparties of the Trust, the fees and expenses related to the listing, quotation or trading of the Shares on any secondary market (including legal, marketing and audit fees and expenses) to the extent exceeding \$600,000 in any given fiscal year and extraordinary legal fees and expenses, including any legal fees and expenses incurred in connection with litigation, regulatory enforcement or investigation matters (collectively "Additional Trust Expenses").
+In such circumstances, the Sponsor or its delegate (i) will instruct the Custodian to withdraw from the Digital Asset account Bitcoins, Incidental Rights and/or IR Virtual Currency in such quantity as may be necessary to permit payment of such Additional Trust Expenses and (ii) may either (x) cause the Trust (or its delegate) to convert such Bitcoins, Incidental Rights and/or IR Virtual Currency in the Actual Exchange Rate or (y) cause the Trust (or its delegate) to deliver such Bitcoins, Incidental Rights and/or IR Virtual Currency in kind in satisfaction of such Additional Trust Expenses.

-For the years ended December 30, 2019, 2018 and 2017, the Trust incurred Sponsor's Fees of \$34,730,355, \$28,524,092 and \$13,829,467, respectively.
-As of December 31, 2019 and 2018, there were no accrued and unpaid Sponsor's Fees.
+For the years ended December 31, 2020, 2019 and 2018, the Trust incurred Sponsor's Fees of \$93,504,648, \$34,730,355 and \$28,524,092, respectively.
+As of December 31, 2020 and 2019, there were no accrued and unpaid Sponsor's Fees.
 In addition, the Sponsor may pay Additional Trust Expenses on behalf of the Trust, which are reimbursable by the Trust to the Sponsor.
-For the year ended December 31, 2019 and 2018, the Sponsor did not pay any Additional Trust Expenses on behalf of the Trust.
-For the year ended December 31, 2017, the Sponsor paid \$358,185 of Additional Trust Expenses on behalf of the Trust related to consultations with the Trust's professional advisors and third-party service providers to determine an appropriate approach to handling the Incidental Rights and IR Virtual Currency distributions that would preserve value for the Shareholders in a manner consistent with the Trust's continued treatment as a grantor trust for U.S. federal income tax purposes.
+For the year ended December 31, December 31, 2020, 2019 and 2018, the Sponsor did not pay any Additional Trust Expenses on behalf of the Trust.

-8. Risks and Uncertainties
+7. Risks and Uncertainties